B7rian/ripsum/README.md

 The check previously generated checksums in a file:: `ripsum -c <checksum file>`

 checksum files are interchangable with sha256sum but don't support all features yet.
+In particular, the mode character is ignored and everything is done in binary mode.

 ripsum ignores symlinks.